Road Dogg: The New Age Outlaws and D-Generation X (1996–2001)

-The Outlaws amassed five Tag Team Championship reigns and managed to become singles champions while still together, with Road Dogg and Gunn each winning the Hardcore Championship once in 1998 and 1999, respectively, while Road Dogg would also go on to win the Intercontinental Championship in 1999.
+The Outlaws amassed five WWF Tag Team Championship reigns and managed to become singles champions while still together, with Road Dogg and Gunn each winning the Hardcore Championship once in 1998 and 1999, respectively, while Road Dogg would also go on to win the Intercontinental Championship in 1999.
 The team came to an end when Gunn was legitimately injured in early 2000 and, to explain the absence needed for his recovery, Gunn was expelled from DX due to losing his temper.
 James then teamed with fellow DX member X-Pac throughout the summer of 2000, but failed to regain any championship success.
 The team eventually split, with Road Dogg and X-Pac subsequently feuding with each other before the entirety of DX fell apart.
 Road Dogg then formed a tag team with newcomer K-Kwik, and competed in his last televised match on December 23.
 He was then indefinitely suspended, and later released from his contract in January 2001, due to personal problems.
 On March 26, 2001, James arrived at the final WCW Monday Nitro taping in Panama City, Florida, in order to negotiate a return to World Championship Wrestling, only to find out that the promotion had been purchased by the WWF, thus ruling out both companies as employment options.